Erwin9411/projectDPREP2/README.md

 # The E-Commerce Retail Market - bol.com versus Amazon.nl

 __Bol.com and Amazon.nl on the Dutch E-commerce retail market.
-Does price influence perceived quality?__
+To what extent does the product price of smartphones on bol.com and Amazon.nl have an impact on their perceived quality?__

 ## Motivation